 The Rated Perceived Exertion (RPE) scale is used to measure the intensity of your exercise.
-The RPE scale runs from 0-10.
-The numbers below relate to phrases used to rate how easy or difficult you find an activity.
+The RPE scale runs from 0 to 10.
+The numbers below relate to phrases used to rate how easy or hard you find an activity.
 For example, 0 (nothing at all) would be how you feel when sitting in a chair; 10 (very, very heavy) would be how you feel at the end of an exercise stress test or after a very difficult activity.

 Rated Perceived Exertion (RPE) scale